 And if you tried applying or sticking something to white pine, you can use any wood adhesive, and it won’t fall after you glued it, so staining white pine won’t be a problem.

 Southern Yellow Pine

-Then, we have the Southern Yellow Pine wood, an excellent choice for exterior wood projects.
+The Southern Yellow Pine wood is an excellent choice for exterior wood projects.
 Your outdoor constructions using Yellow pine will be high quality and resistant to decay.